hrushka/covidproject/README.md

     handler: us_il.parse
 ```

 Then you can execute any parser locally by calling the following command.
-Below is an example of Alaska.
+Below is an example of Arizona.

 ```bash
 serverless invoke local --function update_us_az
 ```